 TraceX works with thousands of farmers across geographies to digitize their farm operations and provide end to end traceability for greater visibility and accountability.

 TraceX’s Blockchain solutions have been implemented to promote traceability and sustainability in rice production in various states in India.
 Various challenges like mismanagement of stakeholders, proper ledger maintenance, residue-free production and traceability are handled.
-We provide a one-stop solution through our FOOD SIGN application catering to various needs like the systematic recording of data, crop and farmers’ information updates, performance tracker, water and pesticides dose recommendation, and supply chain optimization for enhanced productivity and reduced costs.
+The Trace Gro and Trace Pro modules cater to various needs like the systematic recording of data, crop and farmers’ information updates, performance tracker, water and pesticides dose recommendation, and supply chain optimization for enhanced productivity and reduced costs.
 This builds trust in the ecosystem among the stakeholders delivering an authentic and a safe product.

 India is the second-largest producer of rice, and its importance have created a need for a traceability system to cater to various consumer, organizational and government needs.
 It has not only enhanced traceability but provided a dual benefit of transparency, cost reduction, and organized and smooth flow.
 The efficient data capture and sharing the data with multiple stakeholders makes the supply chain more traceable, traceable and accountable which benefits both the producers and consumers.